 Obese children and adolescents are at risk for health problems during their youth and as adults.
 For example, during their youth, obese children and adolescents are more likely to have risk factors associated with cardiovascular disease, such as high blood pressure, high cholesterol, and Type 2 diabetes, than are other children and adolescents.

 Parental involvement is the key to getting this epidemic under control.
 Parents must provide healthy meals and snacks and promote physical activity.
 Visit Resources for parenting skill topics and more information on school interventions and policy changes.

 The Children's Body Mass Index Tool (BMI) for Schools

-The Center for Disease Control and Prevention provides the Children's BMI Tool for Schools.
+The Centers for Disease Control and Prevention provides the Children's BMI Tool for Schools.
 The Children's BMI Tools for Schools is intended for use by school, child care, and other professionals who want to compute BMI by age for a group of up to 2,000 children.